 Originally designed by acclaimed architect Sir Gilbert Scott in the 1930s, Electricity House is an iconic building and integral part of Bristol city.

-After decades of neglect, in 2014 it was restored to its former Art Deco glory by Stride Treglown and award winning housebuilder, Crest Nicholson.
-Care has been taken to preserve the façade including replacing modern windows with those more in keeping with the building’s original styling.
+After decades of neglect, in 2014 it was restored to its former Art Deco glory by Stride Treglown and Crest Nicholson.
+Care has been taken to preserve the façade, including replacing modern windows with those more in keeping with the building’s original styling.

-Internally, Electricity House has been transformed to accommodate 85 luxury homes, designed to incorporate contemporary features for modern living, whilst demonstrating a strong commitment to sustainability and the environment.
+Internally, Electricity House has been transformed to accommodate 85 luxury homes with contemporary features, while demonstrating a strong commitment to sustainability and the environment.

 The Stride Treglown Interior Design team worked closely with the client to understand the historical significance of the building and develop a strong narrative to underpin the interior refurbishment, with the impact of material selections and contemporary elements evident in the completed scheme.

 Crest Nicholson South West’s Sales and Marketing Director, Sandra Dixon commented:

 “Our architects worked particularly hard to restore some invaluable features such as the grand front door on the bullnose of the façade.
 Inspired by London’s Art Deco hotels, the marble terrazzo floor in the foyer was also painstakingly re-created by master craftsmen.
 This award recognises the hard work of all those who helped us reinstate Electricity House.”